-With the breakup of his Tokyo orchestra, Daigo, a young cellist, decides to return with his adoring wife Mika to his hometown in Japan’s far north.
-Searching for work, he responds to a cryptic classified ad for work in “Departures” only to find out that the position is in the field of “encoffining,” the ritual preparation of a corpse before it is placed in a casket for cremation.
-Daigo gradually takes to the work and finds he has a real talent, but he is too ashamed to tell Mika, leaving him torn between his true calling and his marriage.
+With the breakup of his Tokyo orchestra, a young cellist returns with his adoring wife to his hometown.
+Searching for work, he responds to a cryptic ad for work in “Departures”, only to find out that the position is in the ritual preparation of corpses.

 It ventured into sentimentalism more than I liked.
 It's interesting, however, to see such a light take when the subject is dead.
 A film that could have been more serious than Winter Light!
 Being Mexican, we see death as happy, and we even humanize death, but I hadn't seen a film that did something similar.
 It's enjoyable, but to be honest, I liked Waltz with Bashir much better.

 A look at Japanese culture and how families mourn the passing of a loved one.But this over 2 hours film is a bit trying,as we see too many of these ceremonies.

 Perhaps Mr Takita should have relied more on the actors,instead of trying to move us with sentimentality.

 A sentimental movie shot with great Japanese style and humour.
 It's the style that saves it - in another director's hands the sentimentality would destroy it.
 The understatement and the attention to detail makes it appear more meaningful than it is.
 Still, an entertaining divertissement.